-In response to Ms. Medine's belief that NIPSCO did not properly account for recent changes in delivered coal price expectations for 2019 in the IRP and that NIPSCO did not fully consider all realistic scenarios with regard to commodity price combinations in the analysis, Mr. Augustine stated that the difference in assumed coal price raised by Ms. Medine for the fleet averages about \$0.13/MMBtu, which represents around a little more than \$1/MWh or less than 5% of the total variable costs for the units - not a significant difference in the context of other drivers of the IRP analysis, including natural gas prices which had dropped even further since the development of the IRP assumptions.
+In response to Ms. Medine's contention that NIPSCO did not properly account for recent changes in delivered coal price expectations for 2019 in the IRP and that NIPSCO did not fully consider all realistic commodity price combinations, Mr. Augustine stated that the difference in assumed coal price raised by Ms. Medine for the fleet averages about \$0.13/MMBtu, which represents around a little more than \$1/MWh, less than 5% of the total variable costs for the units, which is not a significant difference in the context of other drivers of the IRP analysis, including natural gas prices, which dropped even further since the development of the IRP assumptions.
 He also stated that NIPSCO's 2018 IRP assessed portfolio performance across a wide range of coal and natural gas prices precisely because future market conditions are uncertain and will inevitably be different than any single point forecast.
-In response to Ms. Medine's critique that NIPSCO did not appropriately consider a scenario without a carbon price and with high gas prices, Mr. Augustine testified that as part of its 2018 IRP stakeholder process, NIPSCO evaluated a scenario developed by the ICC and Ms. Medine that had the very same assumptions that she claims NIPSCO ignored.
+In response to Ms. Medine's critique that NIPSCO did not appropriately consider a scenario without a carbon price and with high gas prices, Mr. Augustine testified that as part of its 2018 IRP stakeholder process, NIPSCO evaluated a scenario developed by the ICC and Ms. Medine that had the same assumptions she claims NIPSCO ignored.
 He stated that this scenario had no CO2 price, flat coal prices, and high natural gas prices.
 He noted that the results from this scenario were consistent with the other four scenarios, concluding that retiring coal capacity early provided substantial cost savings to customers.

-In response to Mr. Griffey's belief that NIPSCO did not properly account for expected declines in solar costs over the long-term.
-Mr. Augustine testified that as Mr. Griffey recommended, NIPSCO directly calibrated its generic solar cost projections to results from the RFP and assumed a \$1,006/kW (real 2017\$) cost for 2023 additions, a cost lower than Mr. Griffey's recommendation.
+Regarding Mr. Griffey's assertion that NIPSCO did not properly account for expected solar cost declines over the long term, Mr. Augustine testified that as Mr. Griffey recommended, NIPSCO directly calibrated its generic solar cost projections to results from the RFP and assumed a \$1,006/kW (real 2017\$) cost for 2023 additions, which is a cost lower than Mr. Griffey's recommendation.
 Mr. Augustine further explained that Mr. Griffey's claim that inaccurate solar cost assumptions were used in the IRP analysis was false due to his failure to account for ongoing coal maintenance capital expenditures, accelerated tax depreciation benefits for solar, and differences in generic solar additions in his calculations.

 In response to Mr. Griffey's belief that NIPSCO underestimated the capacity value associated with wind resources, Mr. Augustine noted that historical data for wind plants operating in Indiana is not a reasonable way to project future capacity credit values for new assets.
-In response to Mr. Griffey's belief that NIPSCO underestimated the potential of future wind output degradation, Mr. Augustine testified that ongoing maintenance will limit the amount of degradation seen at the future wind facilities and that the IRP analysis included costs associated with this activity.
+Regarding Mr. Griffey's belief that NIPSCO underestimated the potential of future wind output degradation, Mr. Augustine testified that ongoing maintenance will limit the amount of degradation seen at the future wind facilities and that the IRP analysis included these costs.
 He explained that while solar bidders to the RFP provided specific information regarding degradation curves, wind bidders did not offer such information, so NIPSCO did not include any assumptions for this factor in the IRP analysis.
 He noted that Mr. Griffey did not attempt to quantify the potential impact of any degradation, nor did he present any data regarding wind degradation that would suggest he has better information than the RFP bidders, all experienced wind developers.
 Furthermore, Mr. Augustine noted that NIPSCO does not view this factor as having a meaningful impact on cost outcomes, especially given the large cost savings associated with wind additions to the portfolio.